Bladder problems were something that you didn’t have several years ago and are something you don’t have to have in the future.

 If you are experiencing bladder control problems, you may feel anxious and embarrassed.

-Urinary problems can take their toll, affecting your quality of life and leaving you feeling restricted and limited.
+Urinary problems can take their toll, affecting your quality of life and leaving you feeling restricted.

 Managing an overactive bladder often begins with strategies, such as scheduling fluids, bladder training techniques, avoiding bladder irritants, and natural treatments.